 Suzette and Friends

 I took a chance of leaving corporate America to start my own business because; first of all, I knew I could succeed and secondly, I wanted to be my own boss.
-When I found the property in East Fort Worth, people told me, “Oh Suzette, that’s a bad neighborhood, you can’t make it there.
+When I found the property in East Fort Worth, people told me, “Oh Suzette, that’s a bad neighborhood, you can’t make it there.”
 Well, we opened our doors in November of 2005 and we are still here!
-I knew in my heart that people will come from everywhere and anywhere IF you take good care of their beloved dogs (and soon to be cats).
+I knew in my heart that people would come from everywhere and anywhere IF you take good care of their beloved dogs.
 My theory has proven to be true.

 When I started working again, I didn’t know what I was going to do with him during the day.
 I didn’t want to leave him in a kennel all day.
 He looks forward to his doggy daycare.
 When I’m done getting ready in the morning, I find him sitting patiently by the door. – J. Gonzales